What type of skier should you be?

 Do I bring my own skis?

-Yes, if you have good fat skis and are travelling by car, you can bring them if you want.
-Otherwise, no, at Mustang Powder we have a huge selection of high-performance powder ski rentals.
+Yes, if you have good fat skis and are travelling by car, you can bring your own skis.
+Otherwise, Mustang has a huge selection of high-performance powder ski rentals.
 With many airlines now charging to bring skis on a flight, it makes sense to leave your skis at home and use some of ours that were built to ski in deep-powder.

 What should I bring?